sza2/node_hcsr04/README.md

 Bear in mind HC-SR04 nominal VDD is 5V.
 Based on my experience it stops working under 3.5V, so the ESP8266 VDD may not be sufficient to power the ultrasonic sensor.

+Based on Rolox recommendation an average function was introduced.
+Theoretically it makes the distance measurement more precise.